aliagowani/Deep_Learning_Customer_Classification/README.md

 <ul>
 <li>Two customers who are no longer TGI customers said they would be interested in coming back but are price sensitive. </li>
 <li>Two customers who are no longer TGI customers are interested in return; though, TGI may prefer not for them to come back.</li>
 <li>One customer who is still a customer asked for a quote to another line of insurance products (automobile).
-This was a pleasant surprise and may provide future up-selling opportunities. </li>
+This was a pleasant surprise and may provide future up-selling opportunities.</li>
+<li>The client confirmed the robustness of the model that they suggested using this model monthly to identify and prioritize existing customers and potential customers that would return to the company.</li>
 </ul>

 <i>Note: The Customer IDs have been modified to preserve customer privacy.</i>